 - A. Patients shall be admitted only upon the order and under the care of a Member of the Medical Staff (Member) of the Priscilla Chan and Mark Zuckerberg San Francisco General Hospital and Trauma Center (ZSFG or Hospital) who is lawfully authorized to diagnose, prescribe and treat patients.
-The patient's condition and provisional diagnosis shall be established at time of admission by the Member who admits the patient-at the time of admission.
-The Member must be responsible for the care of any medical problems that may arise during the course of a patient's Hhospital stay.
-Other members of the Medical Staff may evaluate and record portions of the history and physical, which pertain perform interventions, and make treatment recommendations, according to his/her scope of licensure and privileging. - B. Patients in Skilled Nursing Facility (SNF) beds must have an evaluation of his/her mental and physical condition within seventy two (72) hours of admission in a timely manner consistent with current policy.
-If the patient's condition has not significantly changed or if significant changes have occurred and are recorded at the time of admission, a durable legible original or reproduction of a history and physical, obtained and performed by a Member, completed five (5) days before readmission or admission and recorded in the Medical Record is acceptable. - C. Except in an emergency, patients shall be admitted to the Hospital only after a provisional diagnosis has been provided-by the Member who admits the patient.
-In the case of emergency, the Member who admits the patient shall record the provisional diagnosis shall be provided as soon as possible after admission in a timely manner consistent with current policy. - D. The responsible A Member, or his/her designee, who believes that a patient may pose an imminent risk to staff or other patients due to a history of violent behavior, shall be responsible for providing that information to the charge nurse and other staff as necessary. - E. Each inpatienthospitalized patient shall be seen dailyevaluated every day by a Member or his/her designee, and a note shall be placedrecorded in the medical record.
-Thise note shall reflect the involvement of the Member in the patient's care-.
-Either this Member, or a designated Member of the Medical Staff, shall be available on a call twenty four (24) hours per day to meet the needs of the patient.
-This provision twenty-four (24) hours per day.
-This requirement shall not apply to patients in the General Clinical Research Center (GCRC) who have been admitted solely for the purpose of a research study. - F. Each patient in a SNF bed shall be seencyaluated by a Member at least once during a consecutive thirty (30) day period and in accordance with the patient's needs.
-This The Member who is responsible for the care of patients hospitalized in the SNF shall designate an alternative Member to contactwho is responsible for regular or emergency care when the admittingresponsible Member is not available. - G. When a patient is transferred from one Clinical Service (Service) to another Clinical Service, all of the following conditions must occurbe met:
+The patient's condition and provisional diagnosis shall be established by the Member who admits the patient at the time of admission.
+The Member must be responsible for the care of medical problems that may arise during the course of a patient's hospital stay.
+Other members of the Medical Staff may evaluate and record portions of the history and physical, perform interventions, and make treatment recommendations, according to his/her scope of licensure and privileging. - B. Patients in Skilled Nursing Facility (SNF) beds must have an evaluation of his/her mental and physical condition in a timely manner consistent with current policy.
+If the patient's condition has not significantly changed or if significant changes have occurred and are recorded at the time of admission, a durable legible original or reproduction of a history and physical, obtained and performed by a Member , completed five (5) days before readmission or admission and recorded in the Medical Record is acceptable. - C. Except in an emergency, patients shall be admitted to the Hospital only after a provisional diagnosis has been provided by the Member who admits the patient.
+In the case of emergency, the Member who admits the patient shall record the provisional diagnosis as soon as possible after admission in a timely manner consistent with current policy. - D. A Member, or his/her designee, who believes that a patient may pose an imminent risk to staff or other patients due to a history of violent behavior, shall be responsible for providing that information to the charge nurse and other staff, as necessary. - E. Each hospitalized patient shall be evaluated every day by a Member or his/her designee, and a note shall be recorded in the medical record.
+The note shall reflect the involvement of the Member in the patient's care.
+Either this Member or a designated Member of the Medical Staff shall be available to meet the needs of the patient twenty-four (24) hours per day.
+This requirement shall not apply to patients in the General Clinical Research Center (GCRC) who have been admitted solely for the purpose of a research study. - F. Each patient in a SNF bed shall be evaluated by a Member at least once during a consecutive thirty (30) day period and in accordance with the patient's needs.
+The Member who is responsible for the care of patients hospitalized in the SNF shall designate an alternative Member who is responsible for regular or emergency care when the responsible Member is not available. - G. When a patient is transferred from one Clinical Service (Service) to another Clinical Service, all of the following conditions must be met: